 Based on the aforementioned considerations, the sports cardiology nucleus was compelled to provide an update for physicians involved in the management of athletes with cardiomyopathies or myopericarditis.
-As previously, the document is intended to provide a practical guide to enable the physician to play an role in the care of the athlete.
+As previously, the document is intended to provide a practical guide to aid the physician in the management of the athletes with these disorders.
 In the absence of robust evidence, these guidelines largely reflect expert opinion and cannot be considered as legally binding.
 Therefore, they should not discourage individual physicians to practice outside the remit of this document, based on their scientific and professional experiences in sports cardiology.
 In contrast with the previous document, and in line with developments in good clinical practice, the present document encourages shared decision making with the athlete and respects the autonomy of the athlete after careful information about the potential risks of an adverse event.

 Shared Decision Making Process

 One of the shortcomings of managing athletes with heart disease is the scarcity of established risk stratification protocols in this cohort.
 Current risk stratification algorithms for patients with cardiomyopathy are derived from a sedentary population and are difficult to extrapolate to competitive athletes, who are subject to greater physical and metabolic stresses during intense exercise, which may culminate in fatal arrhythmias.
-Most deaths in athletes with cardiomyopathy affect individuals who do not have any of the conventional risk factors for SCD and deaths may occur after several years of an athletic career without symptoms
+Most deaths in athletes with cardiomyopathy affect individuals who do not have any of the conventional risk factors for SCD/CA Furthermore, deaths may occur several years after embarking an athletic career without prior symptoms.

-The unpredictable nature of SCD/CA in sport has historically necessitated a cautious approach regarding advice for intense exercise and competitive sport in individuals with cardiomyopathy (4).
+The unpredictable nature of SCD/CA in sport has historically necessitated a cautious approach regarding advice for intense exercise and competitive sport in individuals with a cardiomyopathy (4).
 Such practice has inevitably affected several athletes who would never have experienced an adverse event during their entire sporting career and has been disputed as an intrusion into the personal freedom of the patient, rather than a precautionary measure aimed to reduce the unforeseeable risk associated with sport competition.

-Based on the evolving knowledge in this field, we advocate adoption of an individualized approach symptomatic status, established risk factors for SCD/CA, natural history of the disease, age of the athlete and characteristics of the sport discipline, when advising sport participation or precautionary disqualification from competitive sport.
+Based on the evolving knowledge in this field, we advocate adoption of an individualized approach that considers symptomatic status, established risk factors for SCD/CA, natural history of the disease, age of the athlete, duration of competition prior to the diagnosis and characteristics of the sport discipline, when advising participation or precautionary disqualification from competitive sport.

 We are mindful that disqualification from competitive sport has extensive personal consequences for the athlete, even beyond the medical perspective, including loss or compromise of significant sums of financial remuneration and the athlete’s personal visibility.
 We therefore believe that it is crucial to involve the athlete in the decision-making process, which should include detailed information of the disease and open discussion about the potential risks associated with on-going competitive sport and high-intensity exercise programmes.

-Athletes with full judgment and complete understanding who wish to participate in competitive sport despite contrary medical advice should not prejudice the examining physician, and permission should be sought to inform attending coaches and team physicians to facilitate on-going clinical surveillance and to make arrangements to be prepared for managing SCA occurring during training and competition.
+Athletes with full judgment and complete understanding who wish to participate in competitive sport despite contrary medical advice should not prejudice the examining physician.
+Furthermore, permission should be sought to inform attending coaches and team physicians to facilitate on-going clinical surveillance and to be prepared for managing SCA during training and competition.

 Finally, we acknowledge that at present this process may be received differently in Europe, according to the cultural and societal rules and the medical competencies existing in each country (5).
-The weight of an athlete’s autonomy is also largely influenced by different legal systems in place and, therefore, the shared decision-making should be viewed in the context of the existing medical and legal rules.
+The weight of an athlete’s autonomy is also largely influenced by different legal systems in place and, therefore, the shared decision-making should be viewed and adapted in the context of the existing medical and legal rules.